 The Gili Islands are a stone’s throw away from Bali where many people come to escape the hustle and bustle of the mainland.
-Known for its reputation of being the partying island, Gili T has become a popular spot for backpackers, divers, and travelers in general.
-Being the epitome of island vibes, there are many things to do in Gili Trawangan.
-Below are my top 10 activities to include in your Gili Trawangan itinerary.
+Being the epitome of island vibes, Gili T has become a popular spot for backpackers, divers, and travelers in general.

 Things to do in Gili Trawangan

 With tiny paths leading to many untouched corners of the island, Gili Trawangan is best explored by bike.